thenewobjective/thenewobjective.github.io/_drafts/mindscape/surrounded-by-goldfish.md

 Network effect

-By definition, hakf the population has below average intelligence
+By definition, half the population has below average intelligence

 You go to war with the people you have not the people you want

 Quotes:
-Dont cast pearls before swine
+Don't cast pearls before swine

 You can lead a horse to water...